 Enjoying a balance of macronutrients on your plate (fats, protein and carbs) will allow your blood sugar levels to rise slowly, preventing the large spikes in blood glucose which trigger excess insulin production.
 Eating this way also helps to reduce sugar cravings and give you more sustained energy throughout the day.

 - Create meals that contain a balance of protein, healthy fats and slow-release carbohydrates.

 - Make protein and fiber-rich vegetables the focus of your meals

 - Choose a small portion slow-release carbs (e.g. brown rice, sweet potato, whole oats)

 Diet and lifestyle strategies are crucial in addressing the root cause of your PCOS.
 Adding in targeted vitamins to support your specific root cause is often the final piece of the puzzle to reverse your PCOS symptoms for good.
-Here at Inspire Organics I have created PCOS-specific root cause vitamins to support the individual drivers of your symptoms.
+Here at Inspire Organics I have created herbal root cause supplement to support the individual drivers of your symptoms.

-The PCOS Health Kit contains 4 herbal vitamin supplements which specifically address the root cause of this type of PCOS.
+These are herbal supplements which specifically address the root cause of this type of PCOS.